stolostron/rhacm-docs/README.md

 Easter eggs must be squirrel-themed.

-# Deployment
+# Deploying

 This website is already deployed with [GitHub Pages](https://pages.github.com/).
-Some themes don't automatically update when changes are made to the repository but[`al-folio`](https://github.com/alshedivat/al-folio) supports this feature.
+Some themes don't automatically update when changes are made to the repository but [`al-folio`](https://github.com/alshedivat/al-folio) supports this feature.
 No further deployment is needed.
 If you do need to deploy the website again, see the following instructions:

 ## Website